federicomaffei/federicomaffei.github.io/_posts/2014-12-29-REST-whatisit.md

 <!--more-->

-The purpose of a web service can be summed up as follows: it exposes **resources** to a **client** so that it can have access to them (example of typical resources: pictures, video files, web pages, business data).
+The purpose of a web service can be summed up as follows: it exposes **resources** to a **client** so that it can have access to them (examples of typical resources include pictures, video files, web pages and business data).

 Common features of a service that is built in a REST style are: